 In an effort to fix the old “revolving door” system where addictions were essentially ignored (or simply punished) and jail without treatment was the norm, virtually every court in the state now has alternatives available for people convicted of crimes to either get treatment while in jail or while they are on probation or at an in-patient facility.
 It is up to the lawyer to convince the judge to consider one of these alternatives instead of incarceration.

 How Would My Criminal Defense Attorney Get Me into a Substance Abuse Treatment Facility?

 It is important that if you face a criminal charge that in some way stems from an addiction, your attorney understands what the procedure is to get you into a residential treatment program.
 Although some judges and prosecutors understand the need for residential treatment, they often will not volunteer the possibility of outpatient drug treatment or a residential treatment program.
 Usually, your attorney must request such treatment, and if they do not, you will simply go to jail.

-An astute, top-rated criminal defense attorney will know that he or she must bring up the subject outpatient drug treatment or placement in a residential program with the prosecutor and judge before the first court date.
-If an attorney does not put the issue on the table and give a heads up to the probation department and the judge early on, then a defendant may find himself sitting in jail after sentencing while they await placement at a residential treatment program.
-It sometimes takes a number of weeks to get a placement.
+An astute, top-rated criminal defense attorney will know that they must bring up outpatient drug treatment or placement in a residential program with the prosecutor and judge before the first court date.
+If an attorney does not put the issue on the table and give a heads up to the probation department and the judge early on, a defendant may find himself sitting in jail after sentencing and waiting for placement at a residential treatment program.
+It sometimes takes several weeks to get a placement.
 If you have a great criminal defense attorney, you will most likely get into a residential program immediately upon sentencing or as soon thereafter as possible.
 Courts in Michigan typically have their own particular procedure for placing people in drug treatment programs, and an astute attorney will find out exactly what needs to be done to save you from jail and get you the treatment you need.